Pre-training with Meta Learning for Chinese Word Segmentation: Conclusion

 \section{Conclusion}

-In this work, we propose a pre-trained model for Chinese Word Segmentation task, which is named as PTM-CWS.
-PTM-CWS employs a unified architecture for different criteria, which is pre-trained on a joint multi-criteria corpus with meta learning algorithm.
-Experiments from different aspects show that PTM-CWS can make use of the prior segmentation knowledge, and alleviate the discrepancy between pre-training tasks and downstream CWS tasks.
-PTM-CWS can also display better generalization abilities on downstream CWS tasks, especially in low-resource settings, and achieve new state-of-the-art performance on twelve CWS datasets.
+In this paper, we propose a CWS-specific pre-trained model \textsc{Meta}\textsc{Seg}, which employs a unified architecture and incorporates meta learning algorithm into a multi-criteria pre-training task.
+Experiments show that \textsc{Meta}\textsc{Seg} could make good use of common prior segmentation knowledge from different existing criteria, and alleviate the discrepancy between pre-trained models and downstream CWS tasks. \textsc{Meta}\textsc{Seg} also gives better generalization ability in low-resource settings, and achieves new state-of-the-art performance on twelve CWS datasets.

+In the future, we will explore unsupervised pre-training methods for CWS, and whether representations from the pre-trained CWS model are helpful for other related NLP tasks.

 \end{CJK}